 3. How Would Supply Chain Visibility Work If We Used Shipment Status Pictures and Computer Vision AI to Figure Out What Happened?

 So, let’s imagine a scenario where shipment status is communicated not through EDI messages or API updates, but through photographs.
 In this scenario, a carrier takes a picture of a package at each scan point.
 Next, computer vision AI analyzes these images to determine the shipment’s location, condition, and progress in real-time.
-The end result is supply chain operators can then share this visual data stream with logistics partners and stakeholders.
-Further, the supply chain has an unambiguous, authoritative view of a shipment’s status.
+As a result, supply chain operators would share this visual data stream with logistics partners and stakeholders.
+Moreover with this solution, the supply chain has an unambiguous, authoritative view of a shipment’s status.
 Also, by bypassing traditional data integration hurdles, this image-based tech both simplifies interoperability and enables remarkably picture-perfect supply chain visibility.

 Below, I’ll provide some examples of computer vision AI tech enabling a more reliable, cost effective way to gain supply chain visibility and track shipments.
 Also, I’ll identify what else is needed for the supply chain industry to fully leverage computer vision AI for end-to-end supply chain visibility.